 State of Colorado Residency Qualifications

 A student is classified as a resident or nonresident for tuition purposes at the time admission.
 The classification is based upon information furnished by the student.
-If the information furnished by the student classifies them as non-resident and they believe they should be resident they are granted the option to complete the Tuition Classification Form which is located in their online student admission portal.
-Questions on this form can be answered by the Admissions Office - admissions@mines.edu
+If the information furnished by the student classifies them as nonresident and they believe they should be resident, they are granted the option to complete the Tuition Classification form which is located in their applicant portal.
+Questions on this form can be answered by the Admissions Office at admissions@mines.edu

-A student who remains classified as non-resident, and who is able to fulfill residency requirements based on the Colorado State law on Tuition Classification, becomes eligible for resident tuition after enrolling at CSM must complete a petition through the Registrar's Office.
+A student who remains classified as nonresident, and who is able to fulfill residency requirements based on the Colorado state law on Tuition Classification, becomes eligible for resident tuition after enrolling at Mines and must complete a petition through the Registrar's Office.
 More information on residency requirements and what petition to complete can be found on the residency website.

 Petitioning for In-State Tuition Classification